mathewgomas-alfred/mathewgomas.io/general_concepts/colors/scene_linear_painting.rst

 These are the two important characteristics.
 The colorspace has a few more properties than this, such as the white point, or more importantly, the colorants that make up the gamut.
 But here’s the thing, those two could be anything, as long as the space is linear and the color depth is floating point.

 So, *Scene Linear is not a single one colorspace, but a* **TYPE** *of colorspace*.
-You can have a scene linear space that uses the sRGB/rec 709 colorants, or one that uses adobeRGB, or maybe one that uses rec 2020, as long as it is *linear* and in a *floating point bit depth*.
+You can have a scene linear space that uses the sRGB/Rec.
+709 colorants, or one that uses adobeRGB, or maybe one that uses Rec.
+2020, as long as it is *linear* and in a *floating point bit depth*.

 ..
 Note::

-    If you want to create images for display on an HDR canvas, you will need to select the rec 2020 space profile with a linear gamma.
+    If you want to create images for display on an HDR canvas, you will need to select the Rec.
+2020 space profile with a linear gamma.
 The default profile in Krita for that is :guilabel:`Rec2020-elle-V4-g10.icc`.

 These two factors are for one reason: To make black and white arbitrary values.
 This might seem a bit weird.
 But when you are dealing with light-sources, you are dealing with a massive range of contrasts, and will have to decide afterwards which white and black you’d like to have.
 This is what the scene means in scene-linear, the relevant values are unique per scene, like a real world scene: a flower field lit by moonlight, a city in twilight or a sunny beach.
 You want to be able to put the right emphasis on the most important contrasting values, and being able to choose what is white and what is black is a very powerful tool here.
 After all, humans in the real world can see much more when they get used to the dark, or to the sun, so why not apply that to how we make our images?